Educology

 according to the end-means model.
 Following this distinction one can differentiate

-normative philosophy of educational goals and a normative philosophy of themeans.
+between a normative philosophy of educational goals and a normative philosophy of themeans.
 In discussing the means, one must differentiate between the educators and their

 educational actions, on the one hand, and material means on the other.
 The first group is